azurestaycationbysiaos/siaos1525/outstatic/content/posts/azure-wave-pool-guide.md

 ### Do young children pay to enter the wave pool?

 Guests 3 ft. tall and below enter free.
+**Please note: The height requirement is strictly enforced by the pool administration.**

 ### Where can I book a staycation near the Azure wave pool?